libopenstorage/openstorage/SDK_CHANGELOG.md

 ### v0.57.0 - Tech Preview (6/4/2019)

-* Added new param to control path style access to s3
+* Added new param credential API to control path style access to s3
-*

 ### v0.56.0 - Tech Preview (6/3/2019)

 * Addition to Node details, to store the hardware type